ZeusWPI/g2-backend/README.md

 # g2

-generated using Luminus version "3.10.40"
+generated using Luminus version "3.10.40" with the options [sqlite, cljs, auth]

-FIXME

 ## Prerequisites